forever-am/cryptoriskcontrol-site/methodology.md

 <br/>

 Crypto Risk Control Indices apply the Minmax Drawdown Control framework to different subsets of volatility-adjusted crypto-currencies.
-So far our flagship index, CRC3 invests in the three highest market cap crypto-currencies.
+Our first index, CRC3, invests in the three highest market cap crypto-currencies.
 We will introduce other indices in the coming months.